shifterbit/fraymakers-api-docs/docs/hscript/fray/ErrorMessages.md

 ```haxe
 [Error] Script Interpret Error: objectScript:218::Can't cast (Container ()) to pxf.api.DisplayObjectApi (origin: objectscript)
 ```
-in this case you passed a function hence it has the `()`, for the actual format, its roughly like this
+in this case you passed a function hence it has the `()` inside.

+For the actual format, it is structured like this:

 ```haxe
 (<return type> (arg1 type, arg2 type,.....))